-As we set off on the trail, Immediately I began to notice how interesting the geological formations were.
-I’m not a geologist – or even an amateur geologist – but I do think it’s interesting to notice when one area contains a huge variety of different minerals and rock formations – and Hansen Creek was definitely an area like this.
-The crystals are the result of the same process that brought diverse geology to the area – glacial movements.
-Because the minerals were dispersed by glacial movement it means that the rocks are well-dispersed- in other words, although there are obvious areas that are very popular digging spots for crystals, you may find crystals at any point on this trail.
+As we set off on the trail, immediately I began to notice how interesting the geological formations were.
+I’m not a professional geologist– or even an amateur geologist– but I do think it’s interesting to notice when one small geographic area contains a huge variety of different minerals and rock formations – and Hansen Creek was definitely one such area.
+The crystals are the result of the same process that brought diverse geology to the area– glacial movements.
+Because the minerals were dispersed by the glacial movement, other rocks are well-dispersed too- in other words, although there are obvious areas that are very popular digging spots for crystals, you may find crystals at any point on this trail.

 Hansen Creek Gem Hunting as a Family Adventure

 Hansen Creek trail is suitable for all ages.
 Although the trail is uphill consistently for a mile up the mountain, and the ground can be very steep and unstable in areas that have been heavily dug, the trail is wide, with great footing until the dig site.

 If you visit Hansen Creek trail with kids, you may want to make sure that they don’t leave the trail, and locate a spot a bit before the obvious digging spots (where footing become steeper and less stable) to plant yourself.
 Crystals are so abundant, and seemingly more exposed with every hard rainfall, that it is likely nearly anyone could have luck finding a crystal on this trail/hike even if they never left the trail at all!